Alexey-Stp/race-day-nutrition-planner/README.md

 # Race Day Nutrition Planner

-A modern .NET application suite that generates personalized nutrition plans for endurance athletes during races and training sessions.
-Available as both a web application (Blazor) with an interactive UI, a REST API, and a console application for programmatic use.
+A modern .NET application that generates personalized nutrition plans for endurance athletes during races and training sessions.
+Available as both a web application (Blazor) with an interactive UI and a REST API for programmatic access.

 ## Overview